 An air fryer is just a countertop convection oven with a cute name.
 It doesn’t actually fry food.
 It circulates hot air all around whatever’s in the basket, creating a crispy outer layer while keeping the inside moist and tender.
 There’s no splatter all over your stove, no sheet pan to scrub, and you only need a small fraction of the oil used in traditional frying.
 It’s the perfect vehicle for crispy chicken wings that will absolutely blow your mind.

 You can absolutely use frozen chicken wings in an air fryer.
 Just make sure they are defrosted and patted dry before you begin rubbing them down with spices.
 Frozen wings can hold loads of water, and you want to remove as much of that as possible before you air fry.
 Otherwise, you won’t get a crispy result.

 Can I Use Boneless Chicken Wings?

 You can, of course, use boneless chicken wings in an air fryer.
 Just take two minutes off each turn in the air fryer, as boneless wings cook a little faster than bone in.
 They’re also made from white breast meat, which has a much lower fat content than dark wing meat.
 A longer cook will leave you with dry results.
 Make sure the internal temperature reads 165°F on a meat thermometer before taking them out of the air fryer.

-Ingredients For Crispy Chicken Wings
+Ingredients For Air Fryer Chicken Wings

 For the crispiest chicken wings you’ve ever had, use the following ratio of spices per pound of chicken: